creativecreature/pulse/README.md

 For each instance of neovim, I establish a new coding session.
 This leads to the creation of several sessions per day.
 Every session is stored temporarily on the file system.
-The sessions are subsequently clustered, according to the day of occurrence, and merged before they are written to a permanent storage location.
+The sessions are subsequently clustered, according to the day of occurrence, and merged before they are written to a more permanent storage location.
 This is primarily to avoid surpassing any limits set by free database tiers.

-### Client
+### Client & Neovim plugin
-The client uses the neovim [go-client][5] to add commands to neovim which I have mapped to autocommands in the neovim [plugin][4].
+The client uses the [go-client][5] to add commands to neovim which I have mapped to autocommands in the neovim [plugin][4].

-### CLI for aggregation
+### CLI
 I use the CLI to aggregate raw coding sessions by day, and daily coding sessions by week, month, and year.

+### API & Website
+I previously had these open-source as well.
+Regrettably, a handful of individuals deployed their own versions where they had replaced my name with theirs.

 [1]: https://creativecreature.com
 [2]: ./screenshots/website1.png